adityapatil343/RhythmRush-OnSite_Game/README.md

 ## Open Source and Contributing

-Rhythm Rush is an open-source project (released under the MIT License), and others are welcome to contribute.
-If you find a bug or have an idea for an enhancement, feel free to open an issue or submit a pull request on the GitHub repository.
-We appreciate feedback and contributions from the community to help make Rhythm Rush even better.
+- **Rhythm Rush** is open source under the MIT License.
+- Anyone is welcome to use it, improve it, or share new ideas.
+- Found a bug or have a feature in mind?
+  - Open an issue in the GitHub repo, or
+  - Send a pull request with your changes.
+- All feedback and contributions are appreciated — the goal is to keep making Rhythm Rush better together.